jvillste/zettelkasten/dabric terms.md

 * relation index has arbitrary columns

 # transactions
-* transaction: transaction number and a set of changes concering a specific index
+* transaction: transaction number and a set of changes consering a specific index
-* transaction log: a sequence of transactions concering a specific index
+* transaction log: a sequence of transactions consering a specific index
 * monotonic transaction log: a transaction log where all the changes contain only adds and no removals.